The following definitions and rules of interpretation apply in this agreement.

 2. Basis of contract

-(b) any act by the Supplier consistent with fulfilling the Order,
+(b) any act by the Supplier consistent with fulfilling the Statement of Work,

 at which point and on which date the Contract shall come into existence (Commencement Date).

-2.5 All of these Conditions shall apply to the supply of both Goods and Services except where the application to one or the other is specified.
+2.5 All of these Conditions shall apply to the supply of both Goods and Services as is logical based on whether Goods or Services and Deliverables are specified in the Statement of Work (or both).

 3. Supply of Goods